offbynull/learn/Math/input/input.md

  * 2 * 5.6 = 11.2 (11.2 > 11)
  * 2 * 5.5 = 11 (11 == 11)

 The algorithm starts by selecting a starting number to test.
+To select a starting number, the algorithm takes advantage of a special property of decimal multiplication: the total number of digits in the whole parts of both inputs will equal to either ...

+ * the number of whole digits in the product (`condition1` below),
-It does this by inspecting the number of whole digits in the known input and product.
-Specifically, a property of multiplication is ...
+ * or the number of whole digits in the product plus 1 (`condition2` below).

 ```python
 in1_len = len(input1.whole.digits)